noelev99-at-Github/Daily-NoteFlow/README.md

 ![App Preview](/NotesTakingAppFrontend/public/apppreview.png)

 ### Daily Greetings & Quotes
-- Kick off your day with a fresh greeting and quote every time you log in—a little boost of cheer and wisdom, every single time.
+- Kick off your day with a fresh greeting and inspirational quote every time you log in.

 ### Authentication
-- Safe and secure login/logout functionality to keep your notes **private and protected**.
+- Secure login/logout functionality keeps your notes **private and protected**.

 ### Sticky Notes
-- Create **multiple notes** and keep all your ideas flowing
+- Create **multiple notes** to capture all your ideas
-- **Resizable & draggable**—arrange your thoughts however you like
+- **Resizable & draggable** — arrange your thoughts freely
 - Rich text formatting: **bold**, *italic*, underline, strikethrough, bullet points
-- **Delete notes individually** whenever you want
+- **Delete notes individually** whenever you like

 ### Folders
 - Organize sticky notes into folders
 - Delete folders and notes as needed
-- NOTE: Deleting a folder also deletes all sticky notes inside it
+- ⚠️ Deleting a folder **removes all sticky notes inside it**

+---

+## Possible Features in Version 2

+- **Ongoing improvements** — fix minor bugs and optimize performance
+- **Customizable backgrounds/wallpapers** — personalize and refresh your workspace
+- **Built-in Pomodoro timer** — boost productivity with time management
+- **Image support in sticky notes** — attach visuals to your notes
+- **Integrating Gen AI** — enable AI-powered queries and assistance

 ---